GameParrot/terminal-url-shortener/README.md

 cd terminal-url-shortener
 make`
 # Linux
-The Linux zip in Releases includes Swifrt libraries that are required to run the program.
+The Linux zip in Releases includes Swift libraries that are required to run the program, a bash script for starting, and the binary.
+Start it with the urlshorten bash script so the LD_LIBRARY_PATH is set correctly.
 # macOS
 The macOS zip is compiled universal, meaning it will work on Intel and ARM Macs.
 It does not have any additional libraries bundled.